tremho/projectus/Notes/Concept.md

 - Configuration
     - Plugins for binding to associated tools, like VCS repositories and Project trackers
     - Plugins for language bindings

+- buttons to run npm scripts

 #### Concept
 - Description